DonaldLouch/OpusVid/README.md

 With the RL version you will also get more detailed documentation to help with configuration, troubleshooting, and overall improvement tips.

 The RL and EL will also receive the ability to receive support from DevLexicon.
 The RL will receive medium level support (such as, basic configurations and basic troubleshooting | Slow Support) and the EL will receive high level support (advanced configuration and troubleshooting | Fast support).
-The support will be offered through “work orders” through the [DevLexicon Portal (Work Orders Coming Soon!)](https://devlexicon.ca).
+The support will be offered through “work orders” through the [DevLexicon Portal](https://devlexicon.ca/portal/requestProduct?id=21).

 Pricing and arability will be announced soon along with the launch of the first version of the OpusVid Script.